SilviaRbgl/Chessboard/README.md

 ## How to use

-- Home URL: [https://chessboard-silviarbgl.vercel.app](https://chessboard-silviarbgl.vercel.app).
+- URL: [https://chessboard-silviarbgl.vercel.app](https://chessboard-silviarbgl.vercel.app).
 Here can click in any square of the chessboard to see the possible paths for the knight.

-- Getting paths with a query parameter, so it will show you directly a possible movement: With the query `start`, you have to enter a numeric value of two zifern between 1 to 8 after the query `?start=`, so it will open a clicked square to view the possible paths for the knight.
-For example for `?start=55`, it will show you the paths of the row 5 and column 5: [https://chessboard-silviarbgl.vercel.app/?start=55](https://chessboard-silviarbgl.vercel.app/?start=55)
+- Getting paths with a query parameter, so it will show you directly a possible movement: With the query `start`, you have to enter first a letter from A to H, then a number between 1 and 8 after the query `?start=`, so it will open a clicked square to view the possible paths for the knight.
+For example for `?start=A5`, it will show you the paths of the column A and row 5: [https://chessboard-silviarbgl.vercel.app/?start=55](https://chessboard-silviarbgl.vercel.app/?start=55)

-- Getting paths with a dynamic URL, so it will show you directly a possible movement.
-With the dynamic URL, you have to enter a numeric value of two zifern between 1 to 8 after the `/`, so it will open a clicked square to view the possible paths for the knight.
-For example for `/55`, it will show you the paths of the row 5 and column 5: [http://localhost:3000/55](http://localhost:3000/55)